cenviity/jj/docs/install-and-setup.md

 nix run 'github:jj-vcs/jj'
 ```

-You can also add this flake url to your system input flakes.
+You can also add this flake URL to your system input flakes.
 Or you can
 install the flake to your user profile:

 ```shell